SpaceTeam/web_ecui_houbolt/README.md

 	cd TXV_ECUI_WEB
 	nodemon server.js [--mode] [port=xxxx]

 where mode can be smallOxfill, smallTeststand or largeTeststand (this is the default mode).
+Make sure that the mode for the WEB-Server is the same as for the LL-Server.
 You can use the port option to change the web servers port (the default for one is 80), e.g. 3000.
 After that you can go into Google Chrome and type in the search bar